Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 Your healthcare provider may ask when your dyspnea began and what you were doing.
-Tell him how often you have dyspnea and what makes it worse or better.
+Tell him or her how often you have dyspnea and what makes it worse or better.
 Tell your healthcare provider about medicines you take.
-Tell him if you have any other symptoms, such as pain or a fever.
+Describe any other symptoms, such as pain or a fever.
 Your healthcare provider will listen to you breathe and watch for irregular breathing.
 You may also need the following:

-- Blood tests: These can show your healthcare provider if you are at risk for blood clots or heart failure.
+- Blood tests may show your healthcare provider if you are at risk for blood clots or heart failure.
 Blood tests can also show if you have anemia or an infection.

-- Exercise tests: These help your healthcare provider learn if you have symptoms, along with dyspnea, that limit activity.
+- Exercise tests help your healthcare provider learn if you have symptoms, along with dyspnea, that limit activity.
 Symptoms include leg pain, fatigue, and weakness.
 Exercise tests can also show if your dyspnea is caused by heart problems.

-- CT scan: This is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your lungs.
-The pictures may show blood clots or an area of disease in your lungs.
-You may be given dye before the pictures are taken to help healthcare providers see the pictures better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- CT scan pictures may show blood clots or an area of disease in your lungs.
+You may be given contract liquid to help your lungs show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is dyspnea treated?

-- Oxygen therapy: This may be used to help you breathe easier.
+- Oxygen therapy may be used to help you breathe easier.
 You may need oxygen if your blood oxygen level is lower than it should be.

-- Pulmonary rehabilitation: Your healthcare provider may suggest pulmonary rehabilitation to reduce your symptoms while keeping you active.
-You may learn breathing techniques, muscle strengthening, and how to pace yourself when active.
+- Pulmonary rehabilitation is used to reduce your symptoms while keeping you active.
+You may learn breathing techniques, muscle strengthening, and how to pace yourself when you are active.

 How can I manage long-term dyspnea?

-- Reposition yourself: Lean forward on your elbows when you sit.
-This helps your muscles expand and may make it easier to breathe.
+- Lean forward on your elbows when you sit.
+This helps your lungs expand and may make it easier to breathe.

-- Pursed-lip breathing: This can be used any time you feel short of breath.
+- Use pursed-lip breathing any time you feel short of breath.
 Breathe in through your nose and then slowly breathe out through your mouth with your lips slightly puckered.
 It should take you twice as long to breathe out as it did to breathe in.